 \textit{\underline{Components.}} \system consists of three components: \textit{Knowledge Handler}, \textit{Knowledge-Based Search Space Optimizer} and \textit{Knowledge-Based Configuration Recommender} and they work as follows:

 \textbf{Knowledge Handler.} \textit{Knowledge Handler} uses a DBMS tuning knowledge-oriented data pipeline to unify a structured view of the heterogeneous domain knowledge.
-At first, we propose a LLM-based pipeline to balance between cost and quality in Section \ref{subsec: knowledge-extraction}.
-Next, we propose a \textit{LLM-based Prompt Ensemble Algorithm} to transfer the refined knowledge into a structured format such that it can be utilized by machines in Section \ref{subsec: knowledge-transform}.
+At first, we propose an LLM-based pipeline to balance between cost and quality in Section \ref{subsec: knowledge-extraction}.
+Next, we propose an \textit{LLM-based Prompt Ensemble Algorithm} to transfer the refined knowledge into a structured format such that it can be utilized by machines in Section \ref{subsec: knowledge-transform}.

 \textbf{Knowledge-Based Search Space Optimizer.} The optimizer optimizes the search space from two aspects.
 Firstly, it reduces the size of the search space in terms of dimensionality.
 Specifically, we propose a workload-aware and training-free approach to select important knobs in Section \ref{subsec: knob-select}.
 Secondly, we optimize the search space by focusing on the value range of each knob.
 We propose \textit{Region Discard}, \textit{Tiny Feasible Space} and \textit{Virtual Knob Extension} methods to discard meaningless regions, highlight promising space and handle special situations, respectively (Section \ref{subsec: space-reduction}).